ClawBank

 Wallet (built-in, self-custody)

 Every ClawBank account comes with a built-in self-custody wallet — and it’s the fastest path from sign-up to doing something on-chain, because it needs no KYC.
-It’s a ClawBank-controlled, Turnkey-backed wallet that signs: a Base/EVM address for holding and sending USDC and other ERC-20s, plus a native XRP Ledger (XRPL) address, with built-in bridging between them.
+It’s a ClawBank-controlled, Turnkey-backed wallet that signs: a Base/EVM address for holding and sending USDC and other ERC-20s (the same address also works on Robinhood Chain — see the Robinhood section below), plus a native XRP Ledger (XRPL) address, with built-in bridging between them.
 The wallet is lazy-provisioned — the first call to any wallet tool creates it automatically, so there’s no separate “set up wallet” step.

 This is distinct from the two custodial wallet roles used for fiat banking, which do require KYC (see Money):